theopin/ip/docs/README.md

 ## Features

 ### List
-Presents all the tasks present in the task manager as a list.
+Presents all the tasks present in the task manager.

 #### Usage